Ten Steps to Industry Intelligence

 Step 5: Look for Business-to-Business Marketplaces

 The Internet has spawned a new phenomenon: the Business-to-Business (B2B) Marketplace.
 These are Web sites oriented towards facilitating electronic commerce.
 B2Bs are “business communities” that keep members up-to-date on news and issues that concern their industry, offer buyers’ guides, storefronts, auctions, training, education, career guidance and other services.
 Some industries have their own “portals”.
 For example, the Chemical Industry Home Page bills itself as “the worldwide search engine of the chemical industry.”
-Jayde.com B2B Today.com is a B2B search engine. is a searchable directory of B2B sites.
+Jayde B2B Search Engine is a searchable directory of B2B sites.
 You may also use Google and the other Internet search engines and directories to identify sites.
 ThomsNet.com is a business directory that identifies suppliers and offers product sourcing.

 Step 6: Make a List of Leading Companies (Rankings)

 Learn who the industry leaders are.
 Hoover's Online provides information on leading companies and their top competitors.
 OneSource enables you to create lists of companies ranked by criteria you choose with links to individual company reports.
-Thomson Analytics™ Gale's Business & Company Resource Center provides worldwide company reports, analytics and market data. provides access to several publications that rank companies including Ward’s Business Directory, Business Rankings Annual and the Market Share Reporter.
-TableBase is a searchable database that includes company rankings and market share.
+Business Insights: Essentials provides worldwide company reports, analytics and market data. provides access to several publications that rank companies including Ward’s Business Directory, Business Rankings Annual and the Market Share Reporter.
 Most of the Articles databases can be searched for articles about industry leaders.

 Step 7: Find Market Share Data and Other Industry Statistics